tilmanfries/tilmanfries.github.io/index.md

     link: none
     journal: prepared for the Encyclopedia of Experimental Social Science
     abstract: none
-  - name: Narrative persuasion
-    collab: <a target="_blank" rel="noopener noreferrer"  href=https://sites.google.com/site/kaibarron/>Kai Barron</a>
-    pdf: BarronFriesNarrativePersuasion.pdf
-    instructions: NarrativePersuasionInstructions.pdf
-    preregistration: NarrativePersuasionPreregistration.pdf
-    link: none
-    journal: none
-    abstract: "We study how one person may shape the way another person interprets objective information.
-They do this by proposing a sense-making explanation (or narrative).
-Using a theory-driven experiment, we investigate the mechanics of such narrative persuasion.
-Our results reveal several insights.
-First, narratives are persuasive: We find that they systematically shift beliefs.
-Second, narrative fit (coherence with the facts) is a key determinant of persuasiveness.
-Third, this fit-heuristic is anticipated by narrative-senders, who systematically tailor their narratives to the facts.
-Fourth, the features of a competing narrative predictably influence both narrative construction and adoption."
   - name: Signaling motives in lying games
     collab: none
     pdf: FriesLyingSignaling.pdf